Xin-Gen (Shane) Zhou |

 |

-2009 - Present: Assistant Professor, Texas A&M University, AgriLIFE Research and Extension Center, Beaumont, Texas
+2015 - 2022: Associate Professor, Texas A&M University, AgriLife Research and Extension Center, Beaumont, Texas

 |